quentin389/UserAgentInfo/README.md

 UserAgentInfo
 =============

 PHP class for parsing user agent strings (HTTP_USER_AGENT).
 Includes mobile checks, bots and banned bots checks, browser types/versions and more.
-Based on browscap, Mobile_Detect and ua-parser.
+Based on browscap (via phpbrowscap), Mobile_Detect and ua-parser.
 Created for high traffic websites and fast batch processing.

+This class doesn't use any php.ini settings, so it can be deployed without changing server configuration.

 **please note:**

-It's a new project and there are still some major things to do (see: [todo list](#todo-list)).
+It's a new project and there are still some major things to do (see: [todo list](#todo-list) and the [issues list](https://github.com/quentin389/UserAgentInfo/issues)).

 Why another user agent detection class?